CDT Day 96: Copper Mountain to North Sheep Mountain – Bros Haus Camp to Colorado Cruising Camp

 Hey, we’re hikers again!
 Back on trail after over two days of rest, I felt great, but it was SpiceRack who impressed me today.
 We hiked strong into the night, initial results of the gut bomb looking good.
 With better health potentially on our side and cool mountains coming up, I’m excited for the next piece of Colorado that I’ve had time to think about.

-On last attempt at snoozing didn’t go so great.
-I was up at 7:30am, restless, wanting to be productive in some way.
+One last attempt at snoozing didn’t go so great.
+I was up at 7:30am, restless, feeling the need to be productive in some way.
 The others were up around 9am and I was swept away by a wave of hunger to Pete’s Diner for breakfast.

 Spice and I started piecing together our gear when we returned.
 Things were strewn in wider circles than usual after so much time off, but we wrangled it all.
 Spice has a new quilt, in a gastly yellow color, to replace the one that was stolen in South Pass City.
 Looks bad, looks warm.
 Almost all of our resupply box food is being left behind.
 There are a lot of towns in Colorado and we don’t need five pounds of beans and a million bars like we thought we would.
 Good snacking for my brother.